 Legal fight against Sixers arena develops in Chinatown as steering committee holds first meeting

-As the Chinatown Coalition to Oppose the Arena announced its formation today, a steering committee headed by PCDC heard from business interests.
+As the Chinatown Coalition to Oppose the Arena announced its formation today, a panel headed by PCDC heard from business interests.

 Over 40 Chinatown associations and organizations came together Monday morning to formally announce the Chinatown Coalition to Oppose the Arena — and joining the coalition is national civil rights organization Asian American Legal Defense and Education Fund (AALDEF).